UK leaders pay tribute to slain lawmaker David Amess | DW | 16.10.2021

 Among British politicians paying tribute Saturday was UK Prime Minister Boris Johnson.
 David Amess was stabbed to death while holding meetings in his constituency east of London on Friday.

-British Prime Minister Boris Johnson and Labour Party MP Keir Starmer bring flowers to the church where David Amess was stabbed to death

-UK Prime Minister Boris Johnson, opposition Labour Party leader Keir Starmer and Home Secretary Priti Patel were among the politicians who paid tribute to the late Member of Parliament David Amess, 69, Saturday after he was stabbed to death in his constituency east of London Friday.
+UK Prime Minister Boris Johnson, opposition Labour Party leader Keir Starmer and Home Secretary Priti Patel were among the politicians who paid tribute to the late Member of Parliament David Amess, 69, on Saturday after he was stabbed to death in his constituency east of London.

-Early Saturday, the Metropolitan Police said the preliminary investigation "has revealed a potential motivation linked to Islamist extremism."
-Two locations in London were being searched though the investigation remains ongoing.
+Earlier, the Metropolitan Police said the preliminary investigation "has revealed a potential motivation linked to Islamist extremism."
+Two locations in London were being searched, though the investigation remains ongoing.

 Amess' death comes five years after a fellow member of parliament, Jo Cox, was murdered by a far-right extremist.

-While Westminster, the seat of the British Parliament, has a heavy police presence, members of parliament present soft targets when holding meetings with voters one-on-one in their constituencies.
+While Westminster, the seat of the British Parliament, has a heavy police presence, members of parliament often hold meetings with voters one-on-one in their constituencies.

 MPs are generally not afforded police protection during these meetings, nor are members of the public vetted before nearing their elected leaders.

-One long-serving MP Harriet Harman vowed to write PM Johnson to ask him to back what is known as a Speaker's Conference to review the safety of parliamentarians following Amess' slaying.
+One veteran lawmaker, Harriet Harman, vowed to write Johnson to ask him to back what is known as a Speaker's Conference to review the safety of parliamentarians following Amess' death.
 A Speaker's Conference brings together political parties and experts to generate non-partisan recommendations.

 "I don't think anybody wants to go to a situation where the police are vetting individual constituents who come and see us, but I'm sure there is a safer way to go about our business," Harman told the BBC.